 56. Approvals — packaging designs

-(1) The Chief Officer may, on an application made in accordance with regulations 55 and 194, approve a design for a packaging for use in the transport of dangerous goods if —
+(1) The Chief Officer may, on an application made in accordance with regulations 55 and 194, approve a design for a packaging for use in the transport of dangerous goods if satisfied that a packaging of that design —

-(a) the design complies with, or is permitted by, the ADG Code Part 6; and
+(a) will comply with, or is permitted by, the ADG Code Part 6; and

-(b) the Chief Officer is satisfied that packaging of that design satisfies all the relevant testing and inspection requirements set out in that Part.
+(b) satisfies all the relevant testing and inspection requirements set out in that Part.

+(2A) In determining whether packaging of a particular design satisfies any particular testing requirement, the Chief Officer may rely on any test certificate issued by a recognised testing facility that complies with regulation 58.

 (2) If approval is sought for the design for a tank or an IBC that is pressure equipment of a kind the design of which must be registered under the Occupational Safety and Health Regulations 1996 regulation 4.2, the Chief Officer must not approve the design unless the design has been so registered.

 (3) In giving his or her approval, the Chief Officer may impose in relation to the approval any condition that —